Natural remedies for tuberculosis

 – Lungwort (Pulmonaria officinalis) is a plant that has soothing, anti-asthmatic and expectorant that can help address affectations of the respiratory system such as pulmonary tuberculosis.

-It can be taken as a decoction or infusion (a teaspoon of lungwort leaves in a litter of warm water.
+It can be taken as a decoction or infusion (a teaspoon of lungwort leaves in a liter of warm water.
 Let stand 15 minutes and add freshly squeezed lemon juice and honey if desired)

 – Licorice (Glycyrrhiza glabra) also has antibacterial effect, which can help fight tuberculosis.
 It can be used as a sweetener in other infusions.